-State Office Child Care Services staff are responsible for representing the Child Care Scholarship Program at fair hearings for:
+State Office Child Care Services staff are responsible for representing the Child Care Scholarship Program at fair hearings for: All FFN Providers - The files are pulled and reviewed by that designated staff person and a

 All FFN Providers - The files are pulled and reviewed by that designated staff person and a response is made back to Individual and Provider Rights.
 If cases are reviewed and it is determined that a case can be reinstated or other resolutions made, Individual and Provider Rights will notify the client of the outcome.
 If upon the review, the adverse action is upheld, Individual and Provider Rights will notify the client and will proceed with scheduling a hearing if desired.